 Hamilton Outing Club

-Over winter break, outdoor gear rentals are available for a no-contact pick-up and drop-off.
-Email your rental requests to email@example.com a day in advance and a staff member will pull your gear and email you with instructions for pick-up.
+Outdoor gear rentals are available for a no-contact pick-up and drop-off.
+Email your rental requests to firstname.lastname@example.org a day in advance.
+A staff member will pull your gear and email you with instructions for pick-up.
 Requests for gear are fulfilled when gear is available.